jdm-contrib/justdelete.me-firefox-addon/README.md

 ## Building

+First, make sure you have [NodeJS installed](https://nodejs.org) on your system, as you will need it to download the build tools.

 Install web-ext through NPM: `npm i -g web-ext`

 Clone this repository: `git clone https://github.com/jdm-contrib/justdelete.me-firefox-addon`, then run `web-ext build`